 St Kitts and Nevis Passport

-Note: There is no way hide place of birth information, in passports issued under citizenship by investment programs, as a part of new security measures implemented by several countries.
+Note: All passports issued under citizenship by investment programs must have POB , as a part of new security measures implemented by several countries.